In Nats’ loss to Braves, Patrick Corbin’s rough sixth inning underscores a glaring concern

 But within that dry showing was a concerning sixth inning for starter Patrick Corbin.
-It included four of the Braves’ runs and flashed a consistent problem for Corbin, whose season ERA skipped from 6.23 to 6.28 on Thursday: The lefty isn’t missing enough bats.
+It included four of the Braves’ runs and flashed a consistent problem for Corbin, whose season ERA skipped from 6.23 to 6.28: The lefty isn’t missing enough bats.

 “I mean obviously I’d like to strike out more guys,” Corbin said after Washington fell to 23-30, deeper into last place in the National League East.
-Corbin has struck out 45 batters and allowed 12 homers in 57 ⅓ innings.
+Corbin has struck out 45 and allowed 12 homers in 57⅓ innings.
 If the season finished Thursday, his strikeout rate would be his lowest since 2016.

 “I’m not really sure why that is, or what’s different,” Corbin added.
 “I’m just going to continue to work on it.
 I think at times my slider has been pretty good, and maybe sometimes not as sharp.
 Not quite sure why.
 Just going to continue to keep throwing it, and hopefully I’ll start getting more swings and misses on it.”